 The Shared Logic tab: The Shared Logic tab (Figure 4-6) selects whether shared logic is in the core or not.
 Shared logic is different for different configurations.
 In GMII mode IDELAYCTRL is the shared element.
 In RGMII mode, IDELAYCTRL and the TX MMCM with its associated clock buffers for Artix®-7 or Kintex®-7 devices are shared logic.
 There is no shareable logic in MII mode.
 In SGMII using transceiver mode or 1000Basex Mode, the transceiver differential reference clock buffer, MMCM, and clock buffer are shared elements.
-In SGMII over LVDS, the transceiver differential reference clock buffer, MMCM, IDELAYCTRL and clock buffer are shared elements.
-The options for Shared Logic select whether to include or not include shared logic in the core.
+In SGMII over LVDS, the transceiver differential reference clock buffer for Shared Logic select whether to include or not include shared logic in the core.